dragonflydb/documentation/docs/command-reference/strings/bitfield.md

 ## Introduction

-The `BITFIELD` command in Redis is a versatile tool for manipulating string values at the bit level.
+The `BITFIELD` command in Redis/Dragonfly is a versatile tool for manipulating string values at the bit level.
 It allows users to set, get, and perform arithmetic operations on specific bits within a string.
 This command is essential for tasks that require efficient storage and retrieval of binary data, such as implementing counters, flags, or compact data structures.

 ## Syntax